Hero Image

 a.
 Candidates must consult with their advisor and the Director of Graduate Studies and Program Coordinator about scheduling the defense

 (Please note that students should not ask particular faculty members to serve on their defense committees, nor should they make final arrangements for the defense.
-These tasks should be completed by the DGS and/or Program Coordinator.)
+These tasks should be completed by the main adviser, DGS and/or Program Coordinator.)

 f.
 The candidate must see that outstanding fees or loans to the University are paid and make sure that he/she has fulfilled all other Departmental requirements.

 g.
 After passing the final examination, the candidate must see to any minor revisions and their approval by the examining committee before final deposit.
-If major revisions were called for (a defense-vote of “incomplete”), these must be made and submitted within a stated period (usually no fewer than three months and no longer than one year from the date of the defense) to the committee members, whose approval will have to be certified in writing before the candidate can be recorded as having passed the final examination.
+If major revisions were called for (a defense-vote of “incomplete”), these must be made and submitted within a stated period (usually no fewer than three months and no longer than one year from the date of the defense) to the dissertation adviser, whose approval will have to be certified in writing before the candidate can be recorded as having passed the final examination.
 From the time of the “pass” vote, the student has a maximum of six months to deposit the thesis.

 i.
 Deposit your dissertation with GSAS.
 This is the final step to earning the Ph.D. degree.
 Complete information regarding the deposit is available through the Deposit Gateway.